andrewbaisden/blog-posts/notes/How to use ESLint and Prettier for code analysis and formatting.md

 # How to use ESLint and Prettier for code analysis and formatting

-ESLint and Prettier are pretty much the two most popular tools when it comes to doing code analysis and formatting in a developers codebase.
-They are extremely good at what they do which is why they tend to be an essential part of a projects setup.
+ESLint and Prettier are pretty much the two most popular tools when it comes to doing code analysis and formatting in a developer's codebase.
+They are extremely good at what they do which is why they tend to be an essential part of a project setup.

 The difference between the two is that ESLint is usually responsible for finding and reporting on different patterns inside of ECMAScript/JavaScript code.
 ESLint is designed to work with JavaScript files only and it is very successful when it comes to ensuring that a codebase is consistent and without notable bugs.

 Prettier on the other hand is an opinionated code formatter.
 Unlike ESLint it supports a variety of languages like JavaScript, HTML, CSS, GraphQL, Markdown and many others.
-Both tools are fairly well supported in the developer community and extensions are available for both of them in most code editors or IDE's like Visual Studio Code for example.
+Both tools are fairly well supported in the developer community and extensions are available for both of them in most code editors or IDEs like Visual Studio Code for example.

 **Visual Studio Code Marketplace** [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)